Professor of Media, Culture, and Communication

 Phone: 212 998 5725

 Mirzoeff is considered one of the founders of the academic discipline of visual culture in books like An Introduction to Visual Culture (1999/2009) and The Visual Culture Reader (1998/2002/2012).
-Currently, he is working on a project entitled The Space of Revolution #BlackLivesMatter to be published as a free e-book by the Institute of Contemporary Arts, Miami and as a limited edition print book with artwork by Carl Pope from NAME Publications.
+Currently, he is working on a project entitled The Appearance of BlackLivesMatter to be published as a free e-book by the Institute of Contemporary Arts, Miami and as a limited edition print book with artwork by Carl Pope from NAME Publications.

 His book The Right to Look: A Counterhistory of Visuality (2011) won the Anne Friedberg Award for Innovative Scholarship from the Society of Cinema and Media Studies in 2013.

 Mirzoeff was Deputy Director of the International Association for Visual Culture from 2011-2016.

-Since 2013, he has been Visiting Professor of Visual Culture at Middlesex University, London.
+From 2013-17, he was Visiting Professor of Visual Culture at Middlesex University, London.